cc-deployments/deployment-01/coinbase/fc-minikit/APP_FLOW.md

 - Swipe gestures use `react-swipeable`
 - Images are optimized with Next.js `Image` component
 - External links open in new tabs (`target="_blank"`)
+- Debug overlays use absolute positioning with z-index layering
+- Button coordinates are calculated for 1260×2400px container system

 ---